mrpaulishaili/calculator-app/README.md

 ## What I Learnt?

 1. **Grid Template area:**
-   In coding this lesson, I was able to undrstand the implementation of grid template areas, as this is used in arange the items of the calculator.
+   In implementing this project, I am able to undrstand the grid template areas in CSS, This is used for the layout arrangement of the items in the calculator.

 2. **Regex:**
-   In this lesson, I have discovered a powerful new feature, Regex.
+   In this lesson, I discovered the power of Regex.

    ```js
    const regex = /(^[*/=])|(\s)/g;
    equation.replace(regex, '');
    ```

-3. **The eval() method:** I never realized that this existed in javascript, until coding this project.
-This particularly is a big eye-opener.
+3. **The eval() method:** I never realized this exists in JavaScript up until when I implemetned this method.
+This particularly was a big eye-opener for me.
+Code sample:

    ```js
    return (currentValueElem.value = eval(equation));